Azure-Samples/MachineLearningSamples-AerialImageClassification/Docs/real-world-scenario-aerial-image-classification.md

 The form of transfer learning we demonstrate has major advantages over retraining or fine-tuning a deep neural network: it does not require GPU compute, is inherently fast and arbitrarily scalable, and fits fewer parameters.
 This method is therefore an excellent choice when few training samples are available -- as is often the case for custom use cases.
 Many users report that transfer learning produces highly performant models, allowing them to avoid deep neural networks trained from scratch at much greater cost.

 The Spark cluster used in this example has 40 worker nodes and costs ~$40/hr to operate.
-Completing this walkthrough will take approximately two hours.
+Completing this walkthrough takes approximately two hours.
 When you are finished, follow the cleanup instructions to remove the resources you have created and stop incurring charges.

 ## Link to the Gallery GitHub repository